 Practitioners have to be even more vigilant in ensuring compliance to the rules of Commodity Murabaha transaction in a Tawarruq arrangement.

 Bai Inah and Tawarruq were never intended to be the solution to Islamic funding.
 It is merely providing customers with an Islamic alternative while developers figure out a way to meet customer’s liquidity requirements.
 Or, the processes governing these structures may be further improved to become more acceptable to more scholars.
-Until then, Islamic Banks will continue to utilise these structure.
+Islamic Banking structures are always meant to be evolving as new discussions are undertaken, new regulations imposed and new solutions found.
+Until then, Islamic Banks will continue to utilise these structure to avoid customers going into Riba-based loans as their financial solution.
 Wa’ Allahu Alam.